 Fresh approaches to interdisciplinary learning

-Over session 2019/20, Education Scotland has worked with No Tosh, practitioners and partners using a design-thinking process to understand how we can realise our ambitions for IDL.
+Over session 2019 to 2020, Education Scotland has worked with No Tosh, practitioners and partners using a design-thinking process to understand how we can realise our ambitions for IDL.

-Download paper: PDF file: Interdisciplinary Learning: ambitious learning for a complex world.
+Download the Interdisciplinary Learning: ambitious learning for a complex world.

 Since the publication of the original thought paper, a group of educators and educator partners have contributed to this practice update.